Cold War (video game): Development

 The Xbox version of the game went gold on September 15, 2005.

+Cold War is now supported on Insignia, a revival server for original Xbox Games.

 Reception

 The PC and Xbox versions received "mixed" reviews according to the review aggregation website Metacritic.

-The Linux version received more positive reviews, with Phoronix stating the game is "truly phenomenal" and that it's "one of the best single-player shooters we have ever played on Linux."
+The Linux version received more positive reviews, with Phoronix stating the game was "truly phenomenal" and that it's "one of the best single-player shooters we have ever played on Linux."
 LinuxGames awarded it 8.5 out of 10, commenting that the game was "the most enjoyable Linux gaming experience of 2006 so far."
-PC Burn "heartily" recommended the game's Linux version.